blues/app-accelerators/33-room-occupancy-monitor/README.md

 }
 ```

 `count` indicates the number of motion events since the last Note, while `total` is the total number of events since the device first started running.
-Similar to the door state Notes, the "File" for these Notes is `motion.qo`, where ID is that same alphanumeric string that uniquely identifies the reference node.
+Similar to the door state Notes, the "File" for these Notes is `motion.qo`.

 In order to keep traffic to Notehub reasonable, a motion Note will only be sent a maximum of once every 5 minutes.
 So, many motion events may be coalesced into a single Note.
 In that case, you would see a `count` value greater than 1.
 If you want to lengthen or shorten this interval, you can modify the value of `PIRSupressionMins` in `main.py`: